mccarrion/newsfeed/README.md

 this code and likes the functionality implemented in this codebase is free to clone the code and use it for personal or commercial purposes.

+## For more information go to the Wiki:

+If you are looking for more information related to this project not brought up in this README, look to the wiki for answers.
+Currently the wiki is pretty barren, but it will be updated overtime with more information.

 ## Settings for this project

 This project only has two sets of settings at this current time.
 The local